SebastianSedzik/web-component-wrapper/examples/library-angular-components/projects/library-angular-components/README.md

 ### Usage
 Import  component from `library-angular-components/components/*` and use it in your Angular application.
+Components are defined as standalone Angular components, so you can import them in `NgModule` or other standalone components.

 ```ts
 import { TagLitTsComponent, TagRemoveEvent, TagSize } from 'library-angular-components/components/tag-lit-ts';